-Take your time to familiarize the different elements of the BuJo like the index, logs, spreads, and collections.
+Take your time to familiarize the different elements of the dotted grid journal like the index, logs, spreads, and collections.
 It might seem like a lot to take in at first, but don’t worry, there’s no rush to learn it all in one go.
 It's totally fine to take baby steps when bullet journaling.

-Don't feel pressured to start doing fancy spreads if you're not ready yet!
-You can go with a minimalist BuJo spread for your first few months and then work your way towards a more detailed and artsy layout later in the year.
+Don't feel pressured to start doing fancy BuJo spreads if you're not ready yet!
+Go with a minimalist dotted journal spread for your first few months and then work your way towards a more detailed and artsy layout later in the year.

-Remember, a bullet journal is primarily made to keep you organized.
+Remember, a bullet journal is primarily made to help you stay organized.
 Get to know the system first and once you’ve got that down pat, bust out those fancy pens and washi tapes and start decorating.

 PRO TIP: Create a pop-up legends tab!

-To quickly get the hang of your legend or signifiers without constantly flipping back to page one, you can do this sweet little hack found in the tutorial above.
+To quickly get the hang of your legend, keys, or signifiers without constantly flipping back to page one of your dot grid journal, you can do this sweet little hack.

 - Take your favorite cardstock or specialty paper and cut it into a square big enough to accommodate your legend.